woshipzs/Audio-Sentiment-Analysis/README.md

 # Audio-Sentiment-Analysis

-These are codes for audio sentiment analysis for call center data.
+Codes for audio sentiment analysis of call center data.